Leena Kumari 10 Min Read

 Why Healing Cannot Happen in a State of Threat

 Human beings are survival-oriented organisms.
-Before growth, learning, or insight can occur, the nervous system must determine whether the environment is safe.
+Before growth, learning, or insight can occur, the nervous system must determine whether the environment offers emotional safety.

 The Nervous System as the Gatekeeper

-The autonomic nervous system continuously scans the environment for danger or safety through an unconscious process.
+The autonomic nervous system continuously scans the environment for danger or safety.
 This scanning happens below thought, below intention, and below logic.
+The system shifts between safety (connection), mobilization (fight/flight), and shutdown (collapse).

 When a person is stuck in mobilization or shutdown, higher mental functions are impaired.
-Memory, reflection, trust, and emotional learning become inaccessible.
 Healing can only take place when the nervous system is anchored in safety.
+This links directly to the anatomy of anxiety and regulation.

 Trauma as a Loss of Safety